District Collector Exam

 - To estimate the loss of crops and recommend relief in case of natural calamities like fire, drought, and flood.

-- Supervision of treasury and sub-treasury.
+- Supervised treasury and sub-treasury.

 - Management of large land areas under the ownership of the government.